TagBack® Recycling Program Sees Positive Response

 Brands participate by adding the TagBack logo to their custom ties and tags.
 The Natural Dog Company sees the program as a key component to its own sustainability goals.
 Consumers may either return ties and tags to a store drop box location or mail them directly to Bedford, where the elements are separated and given new purpose.

 - Printed the TagBack logo on 79 million (& counting!) ties & tags

 - Collected and recycled 67,749 pounds (& growing!) of returned product

 We have been able to collect more than 67,000 pounds of ties and tags from the following practical return methods.

-1. Retail: What better option for consumers to return ties and tags than at their next trip to the supermarket?
-Tops Market and Jimbo’s Natural Family are a couple of our retail partners who have added TagBack boxes to their stores, providing consumers a convenient option for returning the packaging closures no longer needed.
-More stores are continuously being added, the most recent one a pet store in Colorado!
+1. Retail – What better option for consumers to return ties and tags than at their next trip to the supermarket?
+Jimbo’s Natural Family is one of our retail partners who added TagBack boxes to their stores, providing consumers a convenient option for returning the packaging closures no longer needed.
+More stores are continuously being added.
+View the list of locations at tagback.com.

 3. Application Sites – Our TagBack boxes are also growing in popularity among our own customers for tie and tag products that have been compromised and may not be applied for its intended use.
 The on-site collection bins are a convenient way for packers to responsibly discard this waste without sending it to the landfill.